chapel-lang/chapel/doc/rst/language/spec/modules.rst

 may provide a compiler flag that disambiguates between main functions in multiple modules.

-   *Cray’s Chapel Implementation*.
+   *Implementation Notes*.

-   In the Cray Chapel compiler implementation, the *– –main-module* flag can be used to specify the module from which the main function definition will be used.
+   In the current Chapel compiler implementation, the *– –main-module* flag can be used to specify the module from which the main function definition will be used.